pyamsoft/stonk/README.md

-This is not currently a public bot, you need to make your own Discord App in the developer portal, and then pass your own bot tokens into `config.json` along with a `prefix` (I use `$`)
+This is not currently a public bot, you need to make your own Discord App in the developer portal, and then pass your own bot tokens into `.env` along with a `prefix` (I use `$`)

+See the `env.default` file for the expected format.

 # Running
 ```